 The Docklands organized shipping for the vast British Empire.
 Evoking the days when Britannia ruled the waves, the old West India warehouses survive.
 But rather than trading sugar and rum, today they house the Museum of London Docklands and a row of happening restaurants.

 London’s Docklands illustrates how in order to fully experience the energy of a great city, you often need to get out of the historic Old Town and explore its modern business district.

 Further down the River Thames is Greenwich.
 Since many of its sights are free, and it’s cheap to get here on the Tube, it makes for a great budget day out.

 While still well within the city limits of London, Greenwich feels like a small town.
 Visitors enjoy lively market streets and fascinating museums.

 Tudor kings, who ruled in the 15th century, favored their palace at Greenwich.
 Henry VIII was born here.
 Later kings commissioned the top architects — Inigo Jones and Christopher Wren — to beautify the town and palace.

-The message — which you can see without craning your neck thanks to this handy mirror: King William has granted Europe liberty by defeating the French.
+The message — which you can see without craning your neck with the help of this handy mirror: King William granted Europe liberty by defeating the French.